fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 !!! tip
     This tutorial previously used <a href="https://pyjwt.readthedocs.io/" class="external-link" target="_blank">PyJWT</a>.

-    But it was updated to use Python-jose instead as it provides all the features from PyJWT plus some extras that you might need later when building integrations with other tools.
+    But it was updated to use python-jose instead as it provides all the features from PyJWT plus some extras that you might need later when building integrations with other tools.

 ## Password hashing